MombasaSt/MarchMadness/README.md

 **AdjO** - Adjusted Offensive Efficiency; the amount of points a team would score per 100 possessions against an average Division I opponent

-**AdjD** - Adjusted Defensive Efficiency; the amount of points a team would allow per 100 possessions against an average Division I opponent
+**AdjD** - Adjusted Defensive Efficiency; the amount of points a team would allow per 100 possessions against an average Division I opponent.
+Note that a lower number is better for this statistic.

 **AdjT** - Adjusted Tempo; possessions per 40 minutes, adjusted per opponent